elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-the-role-of-dipeptidases-in-the-final-stages-of-protein-digestion.md

 url: /learn/biology/questions/what-is-the-role-of-dipeptidases-in-the-final-stages-of-protein-digestion
 score: -1.0
 related_article1:
-    id: 168829
+    id: 168827
+    title: >-
-    title: What role do enzymes play in the hydrolysis of amylose and amelopectin?
+        What is the structural difference between amylose and amelopectin?
     subject: Biology
-    url: /learn/biology/questions/what-role-do-enzymes-play-in-the-hydrolysis-of-amylose-and-amelopectin
+    url: /learn/biology/questions/what-is-the-structural-difference-between-amylose-and-amelopectin
 related_article2:
-    id: 168835
+    id: 168839
-    title: What is the significance of epithelial cells in the absorption process?
+    title: >-
+        Why is mitochondria important for active transport in nutrient absorption?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-significance-of-epithelial-cells-in-the-absorption-process
+    url: /learn/biology/questions/why-is-mitochondria-important-for-active-transport-in-nutrient-absorption
 related_article3:
-    id: 168830
+    id: 168841
-    title: How does the enzymatic breakdown of proteins differ from that of carbohydrates?
+    title: >-
+        How do villi adaptations maximize nutrient absorption in the small intestine?
     subject: Biology
-    url: /learn/biology/questions/how-does-the-enzymatic-breakdown-of-proteins-differ-from-that-of-carbohydrates
+    url: /learn/biology/questions/how-do-villi-adaptations-maximize-nutrient-absorption-in-the-small-intestine
 related_article4:
     id: 168831
+    title: >-
-    title: What is the function of endopeptidases in protein digestion?
+        What is the function of endopeptidases in protein digestion?
     subject: Biology
     url: /learn/biology/questions/what-is-the-function-of-endopeptidases-in-protein-digestion
 related_article5:
-    id: 168830
+    id: 168837
-    title: How does the enzymatic breakdown of proteins differ from that of carbohydrates?
+    title: >-
+        What is the role of the sodium-potassium pump in creating a concentration gradient?
     subject: Biology
-    url: /learn/biology/questions/how-does-the-enzymatic-breakdown-of-proteins-differ-from-that-of-carbohydrates
+    url: /learn/biology/questions/what-is-the-role-of-the-sodiumpotassium-pump-in-creating-a-concentration-gradient
 ---

 &nbsp;